nuthhi/nuth-mods/README.md

 - noResourcePackWarnings
   - Removes the warning that a resource pack is from an older version

-- reesesSodiumOptions
+- reesesSodiumOptions★
   - Improves the GUI of the sodium mod's options

 - searchables
   - Adds a search bar in the keybinds menu to help find conflicts

-- shulkerPlus
+- shulkerPlus★
   - Allows you to label shulker boxes with an item.
 Great for organization

-- sodiumExtra (performance)
+- sodiumExtra★ (performance)
   - Adds some more features to sodium

-- sodium (performance)
+- sodium★ (performance)
   - The goat of performance mods

 - stendhal